 Roofing including roof space

 Repair category 2

-Notes The roof tiles are original and ongoing maintenance should be anticipated.
+Notes Slipped and chipped slates were noted.
+Weathered and soft timbers were noted to the timber eaves.
+Historic staining was noted to the timbers within the roof void area.
+Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
 We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.